Rules and Regulations

 Below is the Group on Information Resources Charter, approved by the AAMC CEO [or designee] on December 31, 2021.

-The name of the organization shall be the “Group on Information Resources, of the Association of American Medical Colleges (AAMC)” herein after referred to as the GIR.
+A. Name.
+The name of the group shall be the Group on Information Resources of the Association of American Medical Colleges (AAMC), herein after referred to as GIR.

 - development and continued improvement of information resources in AAMC member medical schools, teaching hospitals and health systems, and academic societies;